The Weitzenb\"ock formula for the Fueter-Dirac operator: The Fueter-Dirac Weitzenb ock formula

-We know from \cite[Theorem 6]{akbulut2008calibrated} that the tangent space of associative submanifolds of $(M,\varphi)$ at $Y$ is identified with $\ker \fueter$, so this space is called the \emph{infinitesimal deformation space} of $Y$.
-Moreover, for a generic $G_2$--structure, we say that $Y$ is \emph{rigid} if this space vanishes , that is, if there are no associative submanifolds attainable as small intrinsic deformations of $Y$.
+We know from \cite[Theorem 6]{akbulut2008calibrated} that the linearisation of the deformation problem for an associative submanifold $Y$ of $(M,\varphi)$ at $Y$ is identified with $\ker \fueter$, so this space is called the \emph{infinitesimal deformation space} of $Y$.
 Our motivation is precisely the expectation that a Weitzenböck formula for \eqref{fueter_dirac_operator}, in favourable cases at least, can give information about the deformation space $\ker \fueter$.